Cricket: India hammer Sri Lanka by 168 runs in fourth ODI

 The highlight of the game was the partnership between Kohli and Sharma.

-Kohli hit 17 fours and two sixes in his enthralling innings which drummed up 131 off 96 balls.
+Kohli hit 17 fours and two sixes in his enthralling 131-run knock that came off just 96 balls.

-Sharma (104) hammered 11 fours and three sixes in an equally entertaining innings off 88 balls.
+Sharma (104) hammered 11 fours and three sixes in an equally entertaining 88-ball innings, his second century in a row.